CanuDuck/whisper-spec/README.md

 Unlike Apple AirTags, the Whisper will provide fine-grained granular location data that will easily allow you to monitor your pet's location in higher precision and better reliability than Apple devices that quickly lose capabilities beyond a few feet of range.

-Whisper is designed to triangulate your pet's position using three independent signals
+WhisperTag is designed to triangulate your pet's position using three independent signals
 * home wi-fi
 * mobile wi-fi hotspot
 * mobile bluetooth

 By combining three independent signals to triangulate location, Whisper can offer greater resolution and reliability over a larger range.

+# Requirements

+## WhisperTag Device

+* A small disk shaped device
+* Ability to geo-locate using gps
+* Ability to communicate via Bluetooth
+* Ability to communicate via wifi
+* Low power consumption
+* Small battery
+* Long battery life (months)
+* Temperature sensor
+* Camera
+* Speaker
+* Microphone
+* other